The deadline to apply is December 1, 2023.

-All freshman candidates for undergraduate admission must complete the following:
+All first-year and transfer candidates for undergraduate admission must complete the following:

 Submit The Common Application

-You may apply to the School of Dramatic Arts using the Common Application, which will include some USC-specific questions.
+You may apply to the USC School of Dramatic Arts using the Common Application, which includes some USC-specific questions.
 In addition to the online application, you will be asked to submit additional materials, including the USC Supplemental Application.
-For specific information about the items you will need submit, please visit USC Admission’s First-Year Application Checklist.
+For specific information about the items you will need to submit, please visit USC Admission’s First-Year Application Checklist.

-Note: Applicants who wish to be considered for the BFA in Acting for Stage, Screen and New Media must list it as their first-choice major on the Common Application.
-Given the limited number of spots for this program, we encourage you to add the BA in Dramatic Arts as your second-choice major.
+Note: Applicants who wish to be considered for the BFA in Acting for Stage and Screen must list it as their first-choice major on the Common Application.
+Given the limited number of spots for this program, we encourage you to add the BA in Theatre as your second-choice major.
 If you have listed the BFA and BA as your major choice options, you only need to submit the BFA Supplemental Application in SlideRoom.

-The following materials are required in order to be considered for admission in the USC School of Dramatic Arts.
+The following materials are also required in order to be considered for admission into the USC School of Dramatic Arts.
 Please be sure to upload all materials via SlideRoom.
 The supplemental application in SlideRoom will go live early September.

 - Current picture or headshot

 - Resume: Your resume should include any and all performance activities (including drama, dance and vocal performance).
 If you would like, you may also add any other non-performance work or volunteer experience.

 - “Take Two”: Provide two images that will give us some insight into who you are and what is important to you.
 Each image will need a corresponding caption to provide some context.

 - Letter of recommendation from drama teacher/coach